 In both the bathroom and the master bedroom the floors needed a major overhaul.
 Old, tired tiles lay on the floor of the bathroom and in the master bedroom, a pre-existing oak floor put down years ago that had by now dried out and shrunk, had left at least a 2cm gap between the boards which is way too wide and certainly not the neat, tight and tidy look that is needed.
 So the big job on this project was to install an engineered, oak floor over the top of the previously laid flooring in both rooms where the new flooring must go underneath the existing skirting without removing it..
 A new oak floor throughout much of the first floor will look absolutely sensational when people step into the rooms to view them, especially when they are laid with real attention to the detail of the colours, grains and patterns that you get with any timber that naturally comes in different shades.
 On this job as with all jobs, I was super careful to choose the boards to make sure they match perfectly throughout the entire rooms.
 Both solid wood and engineered wooden flooring do look beautiful in bedrooms and bathrooms, and give the rooms that popular authentic and traditional feel that many people desire, but need to be laid with absolute precision.

-I was also asked to design, make and install tongue and groove panelling around the bathtub with a bullnose trim that I made in my workshop which covers the lip between the panelling and the bath.
-I made this from moisture-resistant MDF once I’d already fitted the panelling to give the whole bathroom a really polished finish.
+I was also asked to design, make and install tongue and groove paneling around the bathtub with a bullnose trim that I made in my workshop which covers the lip between the paneling and the bath.
+I made this from moisture-resistant MDF once I’d already fitted the paneling to give the whole bathroom a really polished finish.

 With all the various aspects of this project, the cottage is now looking refined with its enhanced look and features and the client is over the moon with the final finishing touches we’ve given it.
 The house is going on the market in the next few weeks, and I’ll keep you posted how the sale goes!